Career Colleges

 Academic Programs

-At career colleges, you typically don’t take general education classes in core subjects such as English and math.
+At career colleges, you typically don't take general education classes in core subjects like English and math.
 Instead, you focus on career-related courses.
-And at many, you complete the program in one uninterrupted period of anywhere from 10 to 18 months of study.
-When you complete your program, you receive a certificate of completion or an Associate of Science degree.
+And at many career colleges, you complete the program in one uninterrupted period of anywhere from 10 to 18 months of study.
+You receive a certificate of completion or an associate of science (AS) degree when you complete your program.

 Finding the Right Program

-• Cost: How much does the program cost (including tuition, commuting and books)?
+• Cost: How much does the program cost (i.e., tuition, commuting, and books)?
 What types of scholarships and other financial assistance does the college offer?

 • Requirements: What kinds of classes, in addition to the hands-on training, do you need to earn a degree?
 Can any of the classes you took in high school be applied toward these requirements?